cocoa-xu/pam_wordle/README.md

 auth    required   pam_wordle.so
 ```

-Now, if you failed to guess the correct word, you'll not be able to use `sudo`.
+Now, if you fail to guess the correct word, you'll not be able to use `sudo`.